knazario/03_Python_project/README.md

 # 3_Python_project

-This folder contains 2 different pyton projects.
+This folder contains 2 different python projects.
 PyBank reads in csv data with monthly profits/losses over time and conducts analysis of the data to output to the terminal and text file (stored in Analysis folder).
 PyPoll reads in voting data for a local election and does analysis to determine the proportion of vote for each candidate and disply summary with winner (popular vote).

 Code Sources: